dkvz/dorade-noframework-blog/README.md

   * Actually reading mode doesn't really work either.
 It works when linked from the homepage, but doesn't work when you refresh the page.
 * In breves and articleCard I had to remove the quotes around "layout" and add them in the JS code because otherwise uglify would remove the quotes from the template.
 I don't know if that's a bug with Uglify or if I'm missing something.
   * This is probably due to minification.
+* To make uses of app. or this. in app itself more homogeneous I could use the old trick to assign "this" to a variable (called self, for instance) and that would work for callbacks.
+It woudn't work if a function from app is given as a parameter for something (like an event listener).
 * When loading article cards the console is saying Roboto from the materialize website has been blocked because it's not using HTTPS.
 Why is it trying to download Roboto from there?
 What does this even mean?
 * Try to add the thing that compresses images with webpack.
 Low priority.
 * Isn't there something better than using margin-left and margin-right to make my float elements no stick too close to the text?